The Flos Lighting Semi-Annual Sale

 Harry Bertoia

-Knoll has remained true to the Bauhaus design philosophy that modern furniture should complement architectural space and not compete with it.
-At Knoll modern design has been a passion that has resulted in ground breaking modern furniture.
+Knoll has remained true to the Bauhaus design philosophy that furniture should complement architectural space and not compete with it.
+Modernism is a passion at Knoll which results in ground breaking modern furniture.

 share